mmadrid509/Foundation-Information/README.md

 7: I'd suggest add more SCPs.

 # Things to know

-This code has only SCPs.
-Sooo I'd suggest using the ACTUAL bot so that you can use new SCPs that are added.

 I am planing on making some parts paid, and those changed will not be recorded here.